 Hiding his thoughts perfectly behind his mask of concern, the wouldbe rapist considered the dose he'd slipped into her drink.
 Will it knock her out right here?
-Leave her puking in the toilet, too fouled by vomit to enjoy in my to anyone who might be watching, he followed up, "OK, I'm coming in."
-She just finished heaving into the sink.
-When he walked in, she glared straight at him, stopping him cold.
-Even though she was swaying and nudged off balance by the drug's clumsy touch, that look in her eyes told him she was aware enough to know what he'd done.
+Leave her puking in the toilet, too fouled by vomit to enjoy in my accustomed fashion?

 With false concern, he said to the door of the ladies' toilet, "Are you alright, baby?
 You need help?"
-Giving only the briefest second, as a show
+Giving only the briefest second, as a show to anyone who might be watching, he followed up, "OK, I'm coming in."